Church of the Holy Trinity, Stratford-upon-Avon: Shakespeare

 William Shakespeare, poet and playwright, was baptised in Holy Trinity on 26 April 1564 and was buried there on 25 April 1616.
 The church still possesses the original Elizabethan register giving details of his baptism and burial, though it is kept by the Shakespeare Birthplace Trust for safekeeping.
-He is buried in the beautiful 15th-century chancel built by Thomas Balsall, Dean of the Collegiate Church, who was buried within it in 1491.
+He is buried in the 15th-century chancel built by Thomas Balsall, Dean of the Collegiate Church, who was buried within it in 1491.
 Shakespeare was eligible to be buried in the chancel owing to his position as a "lay rector" of the church; as Peter Ackroyd explains, this was due to his leasing of tithes from the church.
 This entitlement was taken either at his behest or on his behalf.
 Shakespeare's funerary monument is fixed on a wall alongside his burial place.
 The funerary monument was renovated in 1746 through proceeds from a production of Othello, the first recorded performance of a Shakespeare play in Stratford-upon-Avon.

 Shakespeare would have come to Holy Trinity every week when he was in town, i.e. throughout his childhood and on his return to live at New Place.
-His wife Anne Hathaway is buried next to him, along with his eldest daughter Susanna.
+His wife Anne Hathaway is buried next to him, along with his eldest daughter Susanna Shakespeare.
 The day after Shakespeare signed his Last Will and Testament on 25 March 1616 in a "shaky hand", William's son-in-law, Thomas Quiney was found guilty in the church court of fathering an illegitimate son, who had recently died in childbirth, by a Margaret Wheler.
 Quiney was ordered to do public penance within the church.
 Within a month Shakespeare was dead, his funeral and burial being held at Holy Trinity on 25 April 1616.

 Above the grave, a badly eroded stone slab displays his epitaph:

 It has been claimed by at least one textbook author that the warning has served to prevent both the removal of Shakespeare's body to Westminster Abbey and the exhumation of his body for examination.

 The grave of Shakespeare's wife Anne is next to her husband's.
 The inscription states, "Heere lyeth interred the body of Anne wife of William Shakespeare who dep[ar]ted this life the 6th day of Avgv[st] 1623 being of the age of 67 yeares".
 A Latin inscription followed which translates as "Breasts, O mother, milk and life thou didst give.
 Woe is me – for how great a boon shall I give stones?
 How much rather would I pray that the good angel should move the stone so that, like Christ's body, thine image might come forth!
 But my prayers are unavailing.
 Come quickly, Christ, that my mother, though shut within this tomb may rise again and reach the stars."
 The inscription may have been written by John Hall on behalf of his wife, Anne's daughter, Susanna.